 There are two exits which both open up to the public reception area.
 If Chicago is your final destination, walk out the door and head home; otherwise follow the signs to the ATS (Airport Transit System) tram station for access to the rest of the complex. [ UPDATE: The ATS system is being overhauled through Fall 2019.
 Follow the signage to a free bus connector to access the other terminals. ]

-The ATS runs about every five minutes, and from Terminal 5 takes about five minutes to get to the far end at Terminal 1.
+When the ATS system is brought back online, it will run about every five minutes; from Terminal 5 it will take about five minutes to get to the far end at Terminal 1.
 The ATS can get a bit crowded; you may need to wait for the next train.

 Budgeting two hours for international-to-domestic connections gives you enough wiggle room for delays and clearing security for your next flight.